 - Trees and shrubs planted in the last 3 years still need extra water during dry periods.

 - Annual and perennial flower plants are available at Sunnyside all summer and new plants can be added to fill in bare spots or add color at any time.

 - Long, leggy Petunias, Calibrachoa and other annuals can be cut in half to encourage new growth & blooms.

 - Fertilize your annuals with a liquid fertilizer even if you have already used a slow release fertilizer.
 July packs a lot of heat and can stress out plants.

-- Deadheading Dayliles after they bloom.
-(This may encourage more blooms in some varieties and keep them from getting huge seed heads)
+- Deadhead large flowered plants such as Geraniums and Day Lilies after they bloom — this will encourage more blooms in some varieties and keep them from getting huge seed heads.

-- Perennial Salvia that has bloomed can get cut in half (literally in half) and will rebloom in just three weeks.
+- Perennial Salvia that has bloomed can get cut in half (literally) and will re-bloom in just three weeks.

-- Get a snap shot of what bugs are hanging around your garden and consider if the damage they are doing is tolerable.
-There are organic and natural pest controls as well as more chemical ones to consider.
+- Scan your plants and garden beds to see what bugs are hanging around and consider if the damage they are doing is tolerable.
+There are plenty of organic and natural pest controls available in addition to your standard chemical ones to help with your needs.

-- Hot Humid July can lead to spots and mildews.
-Prevent and treat with an easy fungicide spray on the usually victims: peonies, saliva, Veronica, Roses, Ninebark, pumpkins and squash.
+- Hot humid July can lead to spots and mildews.
+Prevent and treat with an easy fungicide spray on the usual victims: Peonies, Salvia, Veronica, Roses, Ninebark, pumpkins and squash.